cicsdev/cics-banking-sample-application-cbsa/src/README.md

  Copyright IBM Corp.
 2023                                      -->
 This contains all the source required for CBSA.

+[bank-application-front-end](./bank-application-frontend) contains the source for the Carbon React browser front-end  component of the Carbon React UI browser application

-* base contains COBOL and BMS map source and copybooks
+[base](./base) contains COBOL and BMS map source and copybooks

-* webui contains the WebSphere Liberty Profile application
+[webui](./webui) contains the source for the WebSphere Liberty Profile component of the Carbon React UI browser application

-* zosconnect_artefacts contains the projects required to build the components that are ultimately deployed to z/OS Connect
+[zosconnect_artefacts](./zosconnect_artefacts) contains the projects required to build the components that are ultimately deployed to z/OS Connect

-* The two z/OS Connect folders are the CICS JVM server portions of those applications
+[Customer Services Interface](./Z-OS-Connect-Customer-Services-Interface) is the Customer Services Spring Boot application.

+[Payment Interface](./Z-OS-Connect-Payment-Interface) is the Customer Services Spring Boot application.